mlbridge/mlbridge.github.io/README.md

 or retrain the existing model.
 The module then communicates back to the User Interface the accuracy graph, the loss graph, the confusion matrices as well as confusion metrics.
-A separate module such as the ML Bridge Machine Learning Module is used so that the training can happening parallelly while the user can use the User Interface for other purposes without having to wait for the training to complete.
+A separate module such as the ML Bridge Machine Learning Module is used so that the training can be done parallelly while the user can use the User Interface for other purposes without having to wait for the training to complete.